twosigma/riemann-jmx/README.md

 java -jar riemann-jmx-clj-standalone.jar jvm-config-1.yaml jvm-config-2.yaml jvm-config-3.yaml
 ```

+Note that passing multiple config files is the same as running a separate copy of riemann-jmx
+for each config file, except that it uses fewer resources.

 Supports composite mbeans as well, unlike the current riemann-jmx.

 See riemann-jmx.yaml.example for an example of how to write a configuration file.